vvscode/docs/docs/tutorials/ios/verify-phone-numbers-with-the-swift-sdk-using-sms.md

 In this simple sample app, I just pop to the root view controller, but you get an idea of how simple it is to integrate.

-For more information about using our Swift SDK, read about our `verification product <verification-ios>`.
+For more information about using our Swift SDK, read about our [verification product](doc:verification-ios).